arcsoft-ro/zabbix-elrond-plugin/README.md

 ### Template Macros

-{$METANODEURL} - The metachain observer API URL from where to fetch validator statistics (should point to /validator/statistics API endpoint) e.g http://localhost:8081/validator/statistics<br/><br/>
+{$METANODEURL} - The metachain observer API URL from where to fetch validator and shards statistics. e.g http://localhost:8081<br/><br/>
-{$METAURL} - The metachain observer API URL from where to fetch shards statistics (should point to /node/statistics API endpoint)  e.g http://localhost:8081/node/statistics<br/><br/>
 {$NSINT} - The check interval for the node status items.
-This is in the zabbix interval format. e.g. 30s / 1m / 1d<br/><br/>
+Use Zabbix interval format. e.g. 30s / 1m / 1d<br/><br/>
 {$NSINTLIVE} - The check interval for the shard statistics live TPS items.
-This is in the zabbix interval format.  e.g. 30s / 1m / 1d<br/><br/>
+Use Zabbix interval format.  e.g. 30s / 1m / 1d<br/><br/>
 {$VSINT} - The check interval for the validator statistics items.
+Use Zabbix interval format. e.g. 30s / 1m / 1d<br/><br/>
-This is in the zabbix interval format. e.g. 30s / 1m / 1d<br/><br/>
+{$HSINT} - The check interval for the heartbeat statistics items.
+Use Zabbix interval format. e.g. 30s / 1m / 1d<br/><br/>
 {$NSEXP} - Node Status Cache expiry (seconds) - Controls for how many seconds to keep the node status data for the node_status check script.
 This should be one or two seconds less than {$NSINT}<br/><br/>
-{$VSEXP} - Validator Statistics Cache1 expiry (seconds) - Controls for how many seconds to keep the validator statistics data for the validator_statistics check script.
-This should be one or two seconds less than {$VSINT}<br/>
+{$VSEXP} - Validator Statistics Cache expiry (seconds) - Controls for how many seconds to keep the validator statistics data for the validator_statistics check script.
+This should be one or two seconds less than {$VSINT}<br/><br/>
+{$HSEXP} - Heartbeat Statistics Cache expiry (seconds) - Controls for how many seconds to keep the heartbeat statistics data for the heartbeat_statistics check script.
+This should be one or two seconds less than {$HSINT}<br/>

 ## Uninstalling
 Run the uninstallation script: